bigabdoul/BlazorFormManager/WALK-THROUGH.md

 hence executing the aforementioned routine.

 Remember to replace **{APP NAMESPACE}** with the namespace of your project (e.g.
-FirstBlazorProject).
+BlazorFormManagerWalkthrough).
 A couple of steps are ahead before getting a functional application using the above code.

-## Step 7: Creating the models
+## Step 7: Creating the domain models

-In the **{APP NAMESPACE}.Client** root directory (in the same directory as the **Pages** folder), create the **Models** folder then create a C# class file named `UserModels.cs`.
-Copy-paste the following code (and replace {APP NAMESPACE}
+In the _**{APP NAMESPACE}.Client**_ root directory (in the same directory as the **Pages** folder), create the **Models** folder then create a C# class file named `UserModels.cs`.
+Copy and paste the following code into this file (and replace {APP NAMESPACE} appropriately):
-appropriately):

 ```C#
  using System.ComponentModel.DataAnnotations;